danehuang/danehuang.github.io/index.markdown

 layout: home
 ---

-I run [Base26](mailto:info@base26labs.com), a consulting firm for multi-modal generative AI applications.
+I run a consulting firm called [Base26](mailto:info@base26labs.com).
+I help companies explore applications of multi-modal generative AI for use cases.

 I am currently on leave from San Francisco State University (SFSU) where I was an assistant professor of computer science.